Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/01_introduction.md

 This document proposes conventions and a format for the lossless and seamless exchange of μseismic data.

-We seek alignment from different stakeholders, including μseismic system and service providers, end-clients, industry practitioners, academic researchers, and research institutions.
+We want to provide a blueprint for a modern, expandable and computationally efficient data format suitable for conventional upcoming monitoring alike.
+We seek progressive adoption from different stakeholders, including μseismic system and service providers, end-clients, industry practitioners, academic researchers, and research institutions.

+Our objective is to see a progressive adoption of the standard by the industry and the supplier and to provide a blueprint for a modern, expandable and computationally efficient data format suitable for conventional upcoming monitoring alike.

 ### Scope